ZIMMERMAN LAURENT & RICHARDSON

 Churches Join DHS to Enroll Children in Health Care Coverage

-DES MOINES, Iowa - Oct.
-14, 2009 - Nearly 1,500 Iowa churches will team up with the Iowa Department of Human Services (DHS) to encourage parents to apply for free or low-cost health and dental insurance for eligible children through Healthy and Well Kids in Iowa (hawk-i) or Medicaid.
+DES MOINES, Iowa - July 30, 2008 - Nearly 1,000 Iowa churches will team up with the Iowa Department of Human Services (DHS) to encourage parents to apply for free or low-cost health insurance for eligible children through Healthy and Well Kids in Iowa (hawk-i) or Medicaid.

-"Churches have a long, proud tradition of helping families.
+"Churches have a long, proud tradition of helping families who deserve a break.
 We're delighted they are helping to make parents aware of hawk-i and Medicaid and how they can enroll their children," says Anita Smith, bureau chief-financial, health and work supports.

-As many as 27,000 Iowa children, who could qualify for hawk-i or Medicaid, currently are not covered by health insurance.
-Smith says one reason so many children are uninsured is because parents are unaware there are free or low-cost children's health and dental insurance programs.
-She also says changes enacted by the Legislature have increased income limits, enabling more families to qualify for coverage.
+As many as 25,000 Iowa children, who could qualify for hawk-i or Medicaid, currently are not covered by health insurance.
+Smith says one reason so many children are uninsured is because parents are unaware there are free or low-cost children's health insurance programs.
+She also adds some parents may assume that they earn too much to qualify.

-Uninsured children in families earning up to three times the federal poverty level-about $54,000 for a family of three - are eligible for free or low-cost health and dental insurance through hawk-i or Medicaid.
+Uninsured children in families earning up to twice the federal poverty level-or $41,000 for a family of four-are eligible for free or low-cost health insurance through hawk-i or Medicaid.
 The coverage is FREE for children in families with income below 150 percent of the federal poverty level.
-Families with income between 150 percent and 250 percent pay $10 per month for a single child and no more than $20 per month for two or more children.
-The maximum premium for families with incomes of between 250 percent and 300 percent is $40 a month.
+Families with income above 150 percent of the federal poverty level pay a monthly premium of $10 per month per child, but no family pays more than $20 per month.

 The program covers a broad range of health care services for children including sick and well-child doctor visits, immunizations, emergency room visits, in-patient and out-patient hospital care, surgery, prescription drugs, vision exams and eye glasses, dental care and exams, mental health, chiropractic care, and a variety of other services.